aws-neuron/neuronx-distributed-inference/README.md

 ## Run inference with the inference demo
 This package includes an inference demo console script that you can use to run inference.
 This script includes benchmarking and accuracy checking features that are useful for developers to verify that their models and modules work correctly.

 After you install this package, you can run the inference demo with `inference-demo`.
 See examples below for how to run the inference demo.
-You can also run `inference-demo --help` to view all available arguments.
+You can also run `inference_demo --help` to view all available arguments.

 ### Example 1: Llama inference with token matching accuracy check
 ```